 In Brazil, Lara has generated and participates in three copper-gold discoveries in the Carajás Mineral Province of northern Brazil, at Liberdade, Planalto, and Celesta.
 The Liberdade discovery remains in a legal dispute between our partner, the National Copper Corporation of Chile ("Codelco"), and the Brazilian Agency of Mines ("ANM"), but we received a favourable ruling from the lower courts in 2022.
-Planalto is being more actively developed, with over 26,000m of diamond drilling and mineral resource estimates completed and a Preliminary Economic Assessment in preparation.
-Celesta was producing until Q3-2022 and paid royalties until Q2-2022 but struggled with a lack of working capital, and operations were suspended pending the restructuring of ownership and raising of new finance.
-Our partner in the project, Tessarema, has completed additional diamond drilling and reinstated permits during the quarter and resumed mining and processing operations in October.
+Planalto is being more actively developed, with over 26,000m of diamond drilling and mineral resource estimates completed and a Preliminary Economic Assessment being prepared.
+Celesta was producing until Q3 2022 and paid royalties until Q2 2022, but struggled with a lack of working capital, and operations were suspended pending the restructuring of ownership and raising of new finance.
+Our partner in the project, Tessarema, completed additional diamond drilling, reinstated permits and resumed operations in October 2024.